 With regard to Euro 5 and, in particular, Euro 6 diesel passenger cars, the exact configuration of the exhaust after-treatment system is a decisive factor in the f-NO2 values.
 Use of an LNT may lead to f-NO2 values of above 40%, while use of SCR limits f-NO2 to a moderate 10-20% in real world conditions.
 However, if a catalysed DPF follows the SCR, then this could increase f-NO2 to levels to up to 50%.
-A Euro 6 diesel passennger car without any deNOx aftertreatment has demonstrated f-NO2 values that are at petrol car levels (2.5%).
+A Euro 6 diesel passenger car without any deNOx aftertreatment has demonstrated f-NO2 values that are at petrol car levels (2.5%).
 This concept is not considered to be really popular between the individual manufacturers.
 Thus, a wide range of possible values for f-NO2 exists for diesel Euro 6 cars, and the actual average value will depend on the share of each aftertreatment configuration to the total vehicle fleet.
 The suggested value in Table 3.87 assumes SCR to be the dominant de-NOx technology with some 70% of SCRs preceding the DPF and 30% of SCRs following the DPF.

 With regard to petrol passenger cars, current evidence suggests that the NO2 emissions from late vehicle technologies will remain minimal.
 The efficiency of the three-way catalyst has led to a reduction in NOx emissions over the consecutive Euro level vehicles, and at the same time kept f-NO2 levels low, at 3%.